janpetzold/az305-learning/README.md

 - active-active: two systems that can act as fallback, one for workload and the other e.g. for reporting
 - active-only: no fallback
 - active-passive: one active system, one fallback system

-Azure Cost Advisor helps to identify resources that are not in (heavy) use

 Purchasing reserved instances for VMs that are running 24/7 is a good way to save money.